Our Team

 Hiranya Peiris

 Hiranya Peiris is a professor of astrophysics at the University College of London.
 She is also the founding Director and current co-Director of the UCL Cosmoparticle Initiative.
 She has served as the Vice-President (Astronomy) of the Royal Astronomical Society and currently serves as a member of the Science and Technology Facilities Council, the senior strategic advisory body of the research council that funds particle physics and astronomy in the United Kingdom.
 She was recently elected a Foreign Member in the Physics Class of the Royal Swedish Academy of Sciences.
 Her interdisciplinary research is based on extracting fundamental physics from cosmological data.
-Dr. Peiris has led analyses of cosmological survey data from multiple major international facilities and making major contributions to theoretical cosmology and statistical astronomy.
+Peiris has led analyses of cosmological survey data from multiple major international facilities and making major contributions to theoretical cosmology and statistical astronomy.
 She received a 2010 FQxI Zenith Grant for the Nature of Time program.

 Chanda Prescod-Weinstein